maarten-pennings/Lego-Mindstorms/ms4/faq.md

    '0 1\n1 12\n2 7\n3 7\n4 5\n5 4\n6 6\n7 5\n8 4\n9 4\n'
    ```

- - To get them to your PC, you need someting like the [spike tools](https://github.com/nutki/spike-tools).
+ - To get them to your PC, you need something like the [spike tools](https://github.com/nutki/spike-tools).
    To be investigated.

  - To delete the log file use e.g. (in REPL)